pragya2002/pragya2002/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other creators to participate in events and hacks!
 - 🥅 2021 Goals: Work on backend development
-- ⚡ Fun fact: I'm your go to person for watching shows!!
+- ⚡ Fun fact: I'm your go to person for binge watching shows!!

 ## Spotify Playing 🎧